NPLPackages/TableDB/README.md

 > there should be an auto conversion from TLA+ to programming languages, even they are talking things in different ways, but they are identical

 #### Threading model
-  Now the implementation uses 2 threads.
+  Now the implementation is Single Thread model.
-  1. main thread.
-  2. create snapshot thread, which used when create a snapshot for the state machine.

 #### Logic
   The Core Raft algorithm logic is in RaftServer, whose implementation is straight forward.